JarronConover/Satellite-Detection/README.md

 - AI-based component identification.
 - Lightweight deployments for edge hardware.
 - Fishing Ship detection
-- Send alerts when ship should be investigated
+- Send alerts when ship should be investigated from Ground Station
+- Ground Station with visual display of boats

 ## Deliverables